xtremeperf/docker-openwrt-r8000/README.md

 > The OpenWrt Image Builder is a pre-compiled environment suitable for creating custom images without the need for compiling them from source.
 It downloads pre-compiled packages and integrates them in a single flashable image.

-The project in this repository provides a thin Docker wrapper around the OpenWet Image Build to ease firmware image creation, maintenance and version control using the Docker-Compose tool.
+The project in this repository provides a thin Docker wrapper around the OpenWrt Image Build to ease firmware image creation, maintenance and version control using the Docker-Compose tool.

 #### Build firmware image for your device: